Elders/Cronus/README.md

 #### You can/should/must...
 - an event must be immutable
 - an event must represent a domain event which already happened with a name in past tense
-- an event can be dispatche only by one aggregate
+- an event can be dispatched only by one aggregate

 ```cs
 [DataContract(Name = "fff400a3-1af0-4332-9cf5-b86c1c962a01")]